 Since 1 January, new far-reaching regulations for packaging disposal have been in force in Germany.
 On the one hand, significantly more packaging is to be recycled.
 On the other hand, all enterprises acting professionally in the course of their business – from corporate groups to small retailers – that fill packaging for the first time and place it on the market – are also to pay for its collection and recycling.

-Less and better recyclable packaging
+Less and better-recyclable packaging

-An authority as a supervisory authority
+A public authority as a supervisory body

-A catalogue for the identification of notifiable packaging
+A catalogue for identifying notifiable packaging